fblissjr/ComfyUI-WanActivationEditor/README.md

 ## Troubleshooting

-Check console output for "Percent changed" - needs to be >50% for visible effects!
+Enable logging in WanVideoActivationEditor to see injection metrics.
+Look for "Percent changed" in console output.

 Common issues:
-- **Low embedding difference (<30%)** → Use the Embedding Amplifier node!
+- **No visible effect** → Ensure injection strength is high (0.7-1.0) and prompts are different
-- **No visible effect** → Increase strength or use more different prompts (aim for >50% difference)
+- **Low embedding difference** → Normal due to projection normalization, injection still works
-- **No blocks found** → Update WanVideoWrapper (or I need to update this repo to match WanVideoWrapper's changes)
+- **Device errors** → Embeddings should be on correct device automatically
-- **Dimension mismatch** → Handled automatically
+- **No blocks found** → Update WanVideoWrapper to latest version

 ## What (I) Still Don't Know